fac30/Work29_JestRtlCypress_Max/README.md

 ```

 ### ✖️ No
-*  If `yarn --version` command threw an error, and shows you don't have yarn installed - go to `Do you have npm installed`?
+*  If `yarn --version` command threw an error, and shows you don't have yarn installed - go to [Do you have npm installed?](#-do-you-have-npm-installed) ?

 ### ✔️ Yes
 * If `yarn --version` command doesn't throw an error, and shows you have a version of yarn installed - continue with the following steps